pi3141/webQCM/README.md

 ## Features

+* no regisration required
+* individual results
 * edit a text file to create your quiz
 * 3 questions type (simple, multiple, and text answer)
+* shuffled questions and answers
 * latex or image can be used
 * a tip is shown after the question
 * responsive
 * statistics (score, time spend, ... )
-* shuffle questions and answers

 ## Installation